 The only difference is that one of you has a Y chromosome.

-Wait a minute … gender discrimination in the workplace?
-That doesn’t exist anymore, does it?
-Unfortunately, it does.
-Study after study shows that the gender pay gap is real and it continues to be a problem in the American workplace.
+Gender discrimination is alive and well in the American workplace Study after study proves the gender pay and shows why it continues to be a problem in the American workplace.

-Critics argue that the government’s statistics overstate the gender pay gap and they may be right.
-But according to a recent report by Mike Meyers in the Minneapolis Star Tribune, even after you factor in variables like education, work experience, family leave and “risk,” women still earn 5 to 7 percent less than men.
+Critics argue that the government’s statistics overstate the gender pay gap.
+But according to a recent report by Mike Meyers in the Minneapolis Star Tribune, even after you factor in variables like education, work experience, family leave and “risk,” women still earn 5% to 7% less than men.

 Imagine that your employer decided to keep $1,000 for every $14,285 dollars you earn each year.